cloud-native-toolkit/deployer-cp4s/README.md

-# Techzone Deployer Cloud Pak for Securitypipelines
+# Techzone Deployer Cloud Pak for Security pipelines

 This repository contains a set of Tekton pipelines to deploy IBM Cloud Pak for Security in an IBM Technology Zone `deployer` cluster.